harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 - **Description**: Type an optional description to help identify the Workspace.
 - **Connector**: Select the connector to use during provisioning.
 - **Workspace Type**: Select the IaC type you want to use.
 IaCM currently supports Terraform and OpenTofu.
 - **Terraform Version**: Select the OpenTofu/Terraform version the configuration supports.
 This version determines which version of Terraform to use during execution.
-Currently, Harness IaCM only supports the open-source versions of Terraform (all versions below 1.5.x).
+Currently, Harness IaCM only supports the open-source versions of Terraform (all versions up to 1.5.7).
 - **Repository**: Specify the Git configuration for the Terraform configuration files.
 You should specify the Harness Git connector, repository branch, and file path to the configuration files in the repository.
 5. Select **Add workspace details**.
 6. Select **Save**.